amacati/SoulsGym/docs/getting_started/gym.rst

     Please make sure you followed all the steps in the :ref:`setup <setup>` section to prevent bans for cheat detection!
 Also make sure to delete your game save afterwards!

-SoulsGym follows the API of OpenAI's Gym.
+SoulsGym follows the API of Farama's gymnasium.
 Here is an implementation of a random agent playing against Iudex Gundyr:

 .. code-block:: python

-    import gymnasium as gym
+    import gymnasium
     import soulsgym

     if __name__ == "__main__":
-        env = gym.make("SoulsGymIudex-v0")
+        env = gymnasium.make("SoulsGymIudex-v0")
         obs, info = env.reset()
         terminated = False
         while not terminated:
             next_obs, reward, terminated, truncated, info = env.step(env.action_space.sample())
         env.close()

-It is important to import soulsgym because it can only register the environments to the gym module during runtime.
+It is important to import soulsgym because it can only register the environments to the gymnasium module during runtime.

 .. note::